The 2017 Uncover Copper Competition attracted over 600 entries from 67 schools across the UK. The winning entries are showcased below.

 Copper surrounds us.
 It’s in our phones and tablets, the walls of our houses, our hospitals and even inside our bodies, but we rarely notice it.
-This competition calls on students to uncover copper, seeking it out in buildings, health and medicine, and new applications in renewable energy and sustainable transport systems.
+This competition called on UK students to uncover copper, seeking it out in buildings, health and medicine, and new applications in renewable energy and sustainable transport systems.

 - Building Services: Where is copper used in our homes and schools?
 Think wiring and home automation, plumbing and sprinkler systems.
 Which properties of copper make it uniquely suited to these applications?